kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE454-Distributed-Computing.md

 - PACELC: when network **P**artitioned, choose **A**vailability or **C**onsistency, **E**lse choose **L**atency or **C**onsistency
 - Conventional DBs can scale up with memory and storage, and out with read replicas
 - transactions can scale out with data partitions, paxos-based replication
+- **hinted-handoff** is required(?) for AP systems to acheive high availability
+- **anti-entropy**
+- **read repair** in **Cassandra** when you get, you send get to all replicas (even with small read quorum) using two types of reqs
+- **direct** fetches the actual data
+- **digest** gets a hash (quick small) for checking
+- third background repair request by coordinator to fix discrepancy, after the get finishes

+How to configure Cassandra for Latency vs. Consistency?

+### Exam Review
+- types of thrift servers: TSimpleServer, TNonblockingServer...?
+- Kafka
+- Memcached
+- NTP
+  - assume there is always 2ms delay between up and back.
+How do we change the NTP formula to take this into account?
+- solve hadoop or spark